Gold Sands Beach: The Golden Beach Cultural Tourism Festival in 2005

 China · the Golden Beach Qingdao cultural tourism festival's most important activities plate-the covenant of xinghua· meeting in the phoenix island's large literary party were held in the Golden Beach, which made the whole city immerse in the happy festival atmosphere.

 The Golden Beach Cultural Tourism Festival in 2006

 In the evening, the Golden Beach performance square of Qingdao development zone immersed in a joy and warm rich festival atmosphere in July fifteenth.

 The Golden Beach international football culture festival of Qingdao

 It was an important part of the Golden Beach Cultural Tourism Festival in 2010.
 It made competitive as support, happy for fundamental key.
-Using the global popular carnival sports activities define traditional form, it promoted beach football which was the new sports to be a kind of life style that relaxes body and mind.
+Using the global popular carnival sports activities define traditional form, it promoted beach football which was the new sports to be a kind of lifestyle that relaxes body and mind.
 It gathered football fans from all over the world and invited The United States, Canada, France, South Korea, Japan and Beijing, Shanghai, Guangzhou, Qingdao and so on to attend.
 Furthermore, this program added beach football baby contest, which made the whole football culture festival content more lively and wonderful.